DanielCiccy/habitat-du-roi/README.md

 ### Stay Updated
 To come : All validated updates will be communicated to the community via our blog, social channels, and newsletter.
 We also encourage contributors to review our [Contribution Guidelines] for more information on submitting high-quality contributions.

-Together, weâ€™re building a transparent, community-driven platform that redefines real estate through blockchain technology.
+Together, we are building a transparent, community-driven platform that redefines real estate through blockchain technology.

 ---------------------------------

 ### Get Involved

-If youâ€™re interested in contributing to Habitat du RoiÂ® as a volunteer, please reach out!
+If you are interested in contributing to Habitat du Roi® as a volunteer, please reach out!
 We welcome developers, content creators, and anyone passionate about reshaping real estate with blockchain.

-ðŸ“§ For volunteer applications and more information, contact us at: **[contact@habitat-du-roi.com](mailto:contact@habitat-du-roi.com)**
+For volunteer applications and more information, contact us at: **[contact@habitat-du-roi.com](mailto:contact@habitat-du-roi.com)**